-The Organization's lease agreement to rent an office facility from Gordon Brothers, LLC in Jefferson City, Missouri effective February 1, 2016.
+The Organization's lease agreement to rent an office facility from Gordon Brothers, LLC in Jefferson City, Missouri effective February 1, 2015.
 The five-year lease requires a \$1,600 deposit and monthly payments of \$1,600.
-The Organization is also responsible for their proportionate share (24%) of any increase in real property taxes after the year 2016 which might occur during the lease period.
-The Organization also entered into an agreement with Hubble Properties, LLC for retail space for the resale shop.
-The twelve month lease expired February 28, 2017 but has been extended on a month-to-month basis by both parties.
+The Organization is also responsible for their proportionate share (24%) of any increase in real property taxes after the year 2015 which might occur during the lease period.
+The Organization also entered into an agreement effective March 1, 2016 with Hubble Properties, LLC for retail space for the resale shop.
+The lease expires May 31, 2018 and will be extended on a month-to-month basis by both parties.
 Monthly payments for this space are \$1,000 per month.
-During the years ended December 31, 2016 and 2015, the total occupancy expense paid amounted to \$33,171 and \$35,961 respectively.
-Of these amounts, \$19,200 and \$19,200 was attributed to rent expense for each period.
+During the years ended December 31, 2017 and 2016, the total occupancy expense paid amounted to \$39,111 and \$33,171 respectively.
+Of these amounts, \$31,200 and \$29,200 was attributed to rent expense for each period.